microsoftgraph/msgraph-search-connector-sample/README.md

 ## Create a vertical

-In this step you'll create a vertical
+Create and enable a search vertical at the organization level following the instructions in [Customize the Microsoft Search page](https://docs.microsoft.com/MicrosoftSearch/customize-search-page).

-- Name: Appliance Parts
+- **Name:** Appliance Parts
-- Content source: the connector created with the app
+- **Content source:** the connector created with the app
-- Leave Add a query blank
+- **Add a query:** leave blank
-- Select Add vertical
-- Select Enable vertical

 ## Create a result type

-In this step you'll configure the result type
+Create a result type at the organization level following the instructions in [Customize the Microsoft Search page](https://docs.microsoft.com/MicrosoftSearch/customize-search-page).

-- Name: Appliance Part
+- **Name:** Appliance Part
-- Content source: the connector created with the app
+- **Content source:** the connector created with the app
-- Skip rules
+- **Rules:** None
 - Paste contents of [result-type.json](result-type.json) into layout
-- Add result type

 ## Search for results

-In this step you'll search for parts in SharePoint
+In this step you'll search for parts in SharePoint.

 1. Go to your root SharePoint site for your tenant.
 1. Using the search box at the top of the page, search for `hinge`.